zerotier/ZeroTierOne/include/README.md

 ZeroTier Node API
 ======

 Not much to see here yet.
-In the future this will be the API for embedding ZeroTier One into another application.
+In the future this will be the externally-facing API, but it's very much a work in progress right now.

-(Oh darn, I gave away some of our product road map.
-Shhhhhh!)